Brawkio/Embedded_Coursera_Final/README.md

 /*
 -----------------------------------Author---------------------------------------------------

 Program created by Braulio Peraza, active student from the course "Introduction to Embedded Systems Software and Development" with educational purposes only.

 -----------------------------------Description----------------------------------------------

-Final project of the course using previous files
+Final project of the course using previous files, have fun reading the code ;)

 */